Stanko/letters-from-sarajevo/en/epilogue.md

 # Epilogue

-Shortly after I wrote the last letter we moved to Kraljevo.
-When we were leaving Divljana, our friends accompanied us to the station: Jelena and Aleksandra stood on the side, while Siniša and Ivica were silently throwing snowballs at a tree in the distance.
+We moved to Kraljevo shortly after I had written the last letter.
+When we were leaving Divljana our friends saw us off to the station.
+Jelena and Aleksandra stood on the side while Siniša and Ivica quietly threw snowballs at a tree in the distance.

-Three months later, daddy got out from Sarajevo and joined us, after two years of being separated;
+Three months later, dad left Sarajevo and joined us after two years of separation.

 -----